 Construct end abutments as either vertical abutments or spill through abutments (2:1 maximum slope).
 Vertical abutments include the end bents supporting the bridge spans along with the associated wall structures retaining the embankment of the bridge approaches.
 Construct vertical abutments and vertical abutment wing walls using cast-in-place reinforced concrete or MSE walls.
 Vertical abutment wing walls refer to the part of the wall structure extending beyond the end of the end bent cap retaining the embankment of the bridge approaches, not the bridge wings connected to the end bent cap.
 For bridges crossing a highway, construct the vertical abutment and vertical abutment wing walls parallel to the adjacent travel lane passing beneath the bridge.
 For stream crossings, vertical abutments and vertical abutment wing walls are not allowed within the limits of the 500 year water level.
+Vertical abutment wing walls shall be designed and detailed in accordance with Drawing No. 713-01e of the SCDOT Geotechnical Drawings and Details.
 For spill through abutments, set the elevation of the berm so that the top of the berm is no greater than 4 feet below the superstructure.